Guide

 Full rate Maternity Allowance

-2. Been registered with HMRC as self-employed for at least 26 weeks in the 66 weeks before your baby is due
+• Registration requirement: Been registered as self-employed with HMRC for at least 26 weeks in the same 66-week period

 You can check how much you've been paying by logging into your HMRC account.

-Even if you haven’t paid enough to be eligible for the full Maternity Allowance, you can make up missing payments.
-Once you’ve submitted your claim for Maternity Allowance, the Department of Work and Pensions (DWP) will check with HMRC that you’ve paid enough to be eligible for the full rate.
+Even if you haven't paid enough to be eligible for the full Maternity Allowance, you can make up missing payments.
+Once you've submitted your claim for Maternity Allowance, the Department for Work and Pensions (DWP) will check with HMRC that you've paid enough to be eligible for the full rate.
 HMRC will then contact you to say if you need to make any payments in order to receive the full allowance.

 Reduced Maternity Allowance